A First Timers Travel Guide to Visiting Seattle

 I have mixed feelings about this place.
 Don’t get me wrong the food was DELICIOUS but the service and ordering system was very unenjoyable.
 They have two locations one in Belltown and the other in Downtown Seattle.
 Whichever one you choose expect to wait at least an hour for your food.
 They only accept orders through their website so it’s best if you order before visiting so you don’t have to wait!

 Did you know that Mount Rainer National Park has an active volcano?
 This beauty ascends 14,000 above sea level and you can catch a view of it from multiple parts of the city (on a clear day).
 The national park is located an hour from Seattle city and has over 260 miles of hiking trails, campsites, and beautiful meadows.
 Some parts of the park are seasonal and during the summer the wildflower meadows are straight out of a fairytale.
-You can find more information on visiting here.
+Find more information about visiting.

 Visit Olympic National Park